Derydoca/derydocaengine/README.md

 ![Screenshot of dynamic LOD system](https://user-images.githubusercontent.com/3605996/52811473-0caeb480-304a-11e9-9e41-8a52f4ed8b9a.png)
 ![Screenshot of bumpmapping](https://user-images.githubusercontent.com/3605996/52811389-ceb19080-3049-11e9-94d6-108df728787e.png)

-## Prerequisites
-The Boost C++ library is required to build this project.
-The project will look for boost version 1.68.0 in either "C:\local\boost_1_68_0" or "D:\local\boost_1_68_0.
-You can download it from here: https://sourceforge.net/projects/boost/files/boost-binaries/1.68.0/

 ## How To Build
 After cloning the project you will have to restore the project's submodules.
 Run the two commands below in your console/terminal window:
 ```